 Senior Vice President John Abbuhl went to [other bank officials] while they were considering the Von Allmen business and said, ‘You have to tell him that we are suspicious what is going on is illegal,’…They told him to mind his own business.

 Bank of America has called the claims “baseless” and will no doubt bring a formidable legal team to defend its position.
 Yet the case should prove another test of the liability of a financial institution in large-scale investment fraud.
 It poses the question: If banks owe their customers and the community at large due diligence and good-faith compliance, will they be made to answer for grave violations of this trust?

-Michael A. Hackard, Meriam Hansen, Nou Lee and Jeremy Rutledge are experienced in defending and resolving clawback cases filed by Bankruptcy Trustees and SEC Receivers.
+Michael A. Hackard, Meriam Hansen, Nou Lee and Jeremy Rutledge are experienced in prosecuting civil actions against Ponzi scheme perpetrators as well as defending and resolving clawback cases filed by Bankruptcy Trustees and SEC Receivers.
 If you have been a victim in a Ponzi scheme and face legal action, contact Hackard Law today.